 - My recipe contains a lot less sugar/butter than most recipes because I have found that adding water helps to create a nice rich syrup without relying on excess butter/sugar.

-- Make sure to baste the sweet potatoes throughout the cooking process to ensure each of them are evenly "candied".
+- Make sure to baste the sweet potatoes occasionally during the cooking process to ensure each of them are evenly "candied".

 - Aim to cut the potato slices evenly so that they are cooked evenly.

-- For a low GI sweetener use an unrefined sweetener such as coconut sugar, maple syrup or agave syrup, monkfruit or stevia.
+- Feel free to use an unrefined another sweetener such as raw cane sugar, monkfruit or stevia.

 Other thanks giving side dishes you may like